gamaliel-ai/gamaliel-prompts/README.md

 ## Theological Foundation

-Gamaliel operates within clear theological guardrails rooted in historic Christian orthodoxy.
+Gamaliel operates within clear theological guidelines rooted in historic Christian orthodoxy.
 Our system is built on the authority of Scripture and core Christian doctrines shared by Nicene-affirming traditions.

-These guardrails ensure that Gamaliel provides biblically faithful responses while respecting the diversity of Christian traditions.
-See our [theological guardrails](theologies/) for specific denominational perspectives and [guardrails.md](guardrails.md) for the complete list of mandatory core doctrines.
+These guidelines ensure that Gamaliel provides biblically faithful responses while respecting the diversity of Christian traditions.
+See our [theological guidelines](theologies/) for specific denominational perspectives and [guardrails.md](guardrails.md) for the complete list of mandatory core doctrines.

 ## Why Transparency?

-Just as open source builds trust in software, we believe open prompts and theological guardrails build trust in AI-powered biblical study.
+Just as open source builds trust in software, we believe open prompts and theological guidelines build trust in AI-powered biblical study.
 All system instructions, prompt templates, and theological perspectives are public, so that scholars, theologians, and the community can audit, improve, and verify the system's biblical fidelity and theological soundness.
 In addition, users can audit any question they ask in Gamaliel to see the precise input, tool results, output, and model used to generate their answer.

 ## Repository Structure